-April 6, 2018 through June 5, 2018 (E-60 - 0) LIST OF VOTE-BY-MAIL VOTERS: First day CDs are available for purchase indicating all voters who have been issued a military or overseas vote-by-mail ballot.
-After May 7, 2018, all permanent vote-by-mail voters who have been issued a vote-by-mail ballot will be available on CD.
+April 8, 2022 through June 7, 2022 (E-60 - 0)

+LIST OF VOTE-BY-MAIL VOTERS: First day data is available for purchase indicating all voters who have been issued a military or overseas vote-by-mail ballot.
+After May 9, 2022, all voters who have been issued a vote-by-mail ballot will be available on a USB flash drive.

-April 9, 2018 through May 22, 2018 (E-57 - 14) WRITE-IN CANDIDATES: First day the Statement of Write-in Candidacy and Nomination Papers are available for a write-in candidate.
-They must be filed with the Registrar of Voters' office by May 22, 2018, 5:00 p.m.
+April 11, 2022 through May 24, 2022 (E-57 - 14) WRITE-IN CANDIDATES: First day the Statement of Write-in Candidacy and Nomination Papers are available for a write-in candidate.
+They must be filed with the Registrar of Voters' office by May 24, 2022, 5:00 p.m.
 A person seeking a voter-nominated office may become a write-in candidate only for the Statewide Direct Primary Election; there are no write-in candidates for voter-nominated offices on the General Election ballot. § 8601

-April 21, 20183 (E-45) (Date fixed by law)
+April 23, 20222 (E-45) (Date fixed by law)

 MILITARY OR OVERSEAS VOTERS - BALLOTS: Last day for the county elections official to mail ballots to absent uniformed services voters and overseas voters.
+If a valid application is received after E-45 before the election, the elections official shall transmit the ballot and balloting materials to that voter as soon as practicable after the application arrives.